G00fY2/quickie/README.md

 ![Image](https://raw.githubusercontent.com/G00fY2/Quickie/gh-pages/media/quickie-device-demo.png)

 ## Release state
-**quickie** relies on Google Jetpack libraries which are in pre-release stage.
-CameraX has no stable release version yet and the Activity Result API is part of the latest AndroidX Activitya and Fragment beta releases.
-What Google says about those releases:
+**quickie** relies on Google Jetpack libraries which are in pre-release state.
+CameraX has no stable release version yet and the Activity Result API is part of the latest AndroidX Activity and Fragment beta releases.
+Here is what Google says about this release state:
 * Beta releases are functionally stable and have a feature-complete API surface.
 * They are ready for production use but may contain bugs.